Health

 Naproxen vs. ibuprofen

 Naproxen and ibuprofen are both NSAIDs (nonsteroidal anti-inflammatory drugs) and are frequently taken for inflammation, pain relief and fever reduction.
 Ibuprofen is sold under the brand names Motrin and Advil.
 Naproxen is sold under the brand names Aleve and Naprosyn.
-Naproxen lasts longer than ibuprofen and should not be taken more than every 12 hours.
+The effects of Naproxen last longer than other NSAIDS.
+It should not be taken more than every 12 hours.

 Can you take aspirin and Tylenol together?

 Use caution if you are considering taking aspirin and Tylenol (acetaminophen) together.
 You can always check with your pharmacist or healthcare provider if you’re unsure about combining these medications.
 If you are on daily aspirin, Tylenol may be recommended when you have pain or fever because it is not an NSAID (nonsteroidal anti-inflammatory drug).
-NSAIDs have similar side effects, and taking two or more at the same time can be dangerous, so aspirin should not be taken with another NSAID.
+Aspirin is an NSAID and should not be taken with another NSAID.

 Can you take naproxen with Tylenol?

 Taking naproxen and Tylenol (acetaminophen) at the same time may be effective in reducing pain and inflammation.
-However, it may be better to alternate the doses between the two.
+However, it may be better to alternate the doses between the two medications or take lower doses of each in order to reduce possible side effects.
 Because naproxen is an NSAID (nonsteroidal anti-inflammatory) and Tylenol is not, the side effects will be different.
 But if your pain is severe enough that you need two medicines, consult your healthcare provider to make sure there isn't a better alternative for you.
-And if you do alternate, you need to make sure you're taking the correct medicine at the correct time so you don't take too much.
+And if you do alternate, you need to make sure you're taking the correct medicine at the correct time interval so you don't take too much.

 Can I take ibuprofen with Tylenol?

 It's generally safe to take ibuprofen with Tylenol at the same time because ibuprofen is an NSAID (nonsteroidal anti-inflammatory) and Tylenol (acetaminophen) is not.
-In fact, there is a combination ibuprofen-acetaminophen product on the market (Advil Dual Action).
+In fact, there are now dual action pain relief products available on the market with a combination of ibuprofen-acetaminophen (Advil Dual Action and Motrin Dual Action).

 Other medicines that contain common painkillers